durenzn/durenzn.github.io/_pages/openings.md

 If you are a undergraduate or a Master student at Clemson University looking for a project, contact me (or any group member) per email or stop by my office.

 ### Visiting students and scholars
-If you are a stundent or a scholar at from other universities and interested in joining our group as a visiting studnent/scholar, please send me an email.
+If you are a student or a scholar from other universities and interested in joining our group as a visiting student/scholar, please send me an email.